-Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take weeks for your shoulder joint to completely recover.
+Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take from weeks to months for your shoulder joint to completely recover.

-You can expect some pain and discomfort for at least a week after surgery.
-If you have had a more extensive surgery, however, it may take several weeks before your pain subsides.
+You can expect some pain and discomfort for several weeks after surgery.
+If you have had a more extensive surgery, however, it may take longer before your pain subsides.
 Ice will help relieve pain and swelling.
 Your doctor may prescribe pain medicine, if needed.

 Many types of pain medication are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs) and local anesthetics.
 Treating pain with medications can help you feel more comfortable, which will help your body heal faster and recover from surgery faster.